Sloth Facts | World Animal Protection Skip to main content

 In 2019 World Animal Protection joined forces with the Costa Rican Government’s Ministry of Energy and Environment to deliver a world first.
 The first ever government #StopAnimalSelfies campaign.

-Read our report: A close up on cruelty
+Close up on cruelty